d0p3t/d0p3tbot/README.md

 ---

 ## Setup
+You must have `nodejs` and `npm` installed.

 Clone this repo and run `npm install` to install all the dependencies.

-Next, copy `config_sample.js` renaming it to `config.js` and edit it according to instructions found inside.
+Next, copy and rename `config_sample.js` to `config.js` and edit it according to instructions found inside.

 ---

 ## Usage
 After cloning the repository and installing all dependencies and creating a config file you can run the application with `npm start`.
 The bot will join the configured Twitch channel and listen for events/messages.

-Available commands include: *!uptime, !followage, !subcount, !social, !twitter, !discord
+Available commands include: *!uptime, !followage, !subcount, !social, !twitter, !discord*

 ---